usegalaxy-eu/website/index-ecology.md

 # Tools

-Galaxy Ecology offers an extensive suite of tools designed for ecological data analysis.
-With hundreds of tools at your disposal, you can explore and perform a wide variety of tasks, including data manipulation, statistical analysis, ecological data retrieval, and visualization.
+Galaxy Ecology offers an extensive suite of tools designed for biodiversity data analysis.
+With hundreds of tools at your disposal, you can explore and perform a wide variety of tasks, including data manipulation, statistical analysis, biodiversity and environmental data retrieval, and visualization.

 - **General Tools**
 These tools cover data manipulation, text processing, file conversion, sorting, filtering, and a wide range of data visualization options, including bar charts, scatterplots, heatmaps, and more.